MrCrafty/youtube-publisher-chrome-extension/README.md

 ## Steps to install

-- Download the File as Zip and Unzip it.
+- Download the Code as Zip and Unzip it.
 - Open Chrome, go to `chrome://extensions/`
 - Toggle Developer Mode on Right Top
 - Click on Load Unpacked button on Left Top menu Bar and Select the folder